uselesstechjunks/leetcode/docs/source/interviews/company/amzn.rst

 Supervised Learning:
 --------------------------------------------------------------------------
-6. State the applications of supervised machine learning in modern businesses.
+1. State the applications of supervised machine learning in modern businesses.
-7. How will you determine which machine learning algorithm to use for a classification problem?
+2. How will you determine which machine learning algorithm to use for a classification problem?
-8. How does the Amazon recommendation engine work when recommending other things to buy?
+3. How does the Amazon recommendation engine work when recommending other things to buy?
-9. Differentiate between logistic regression and support vector machines.
+4. Differentiate between logistic regression and support vector machines.
-10. Give an example of using logistic regression over SVM and vice versa.
+5. Give an example of using logistic regression over SVM and vice versa.
-11. What does the F1 score represent?
+6. What does the F1 score represent?
-12. How do the results change if we use logistic regression over the decision tree in a random forest?
+7. How do the results change if we use logistic regression over the decision tree in a random forest?
-13. Describe linear regression vs. logistic regression.
+8. Describe linear regression vs. logistic regression.
-14. How would you define log loss in the context of model evaluation?
+9. How would you define log loss in the context of model evaluation?
+10. Could you discuss the key assumptions that govern linear regression models and explain the significance of taking these assumptions into account when interpreting statistical results?

 Ensemble Learning:
 --------------------------------------------------------------------------
-15. Explain the ensemble learning technique in machine learning.
+1. Explain the ensemble learning technique in machine learning.
-16. Differentiate between bagging and boosting.
+2. Differentiate between bagging and boosting.
-17. What distinguishes the model performance between bagging and boosting?
+3. What distinguishes the model performance between bagging and boosting?
-18. Can you elaborate on how gradient boost is used in machine learning and how it works?
+4. Can you elaborate on how gradient boost is used in machine learning and how it works?
-19. How does the assumption of error in linear regression influence the accuracy of our models, and what does it entail?
+5. How does the assumption of error in linear regression influence the accuracy of our models, and what does it entail?
+6. How do you perceive the role of DMatrix in XGBoost, and how does it differ from other gradient boosting data structures?

 Clustering and Dimensionality Reduction:
 --------------------------------------------------------------------------
-20. How is KNN different from K-means clustering?
+1. How is KNN different from K-means clustering?
-21. Explain the K-means and K Nearest Neighbor algorithms and differentiate between them.
+2. Explain the K-means and K Nearest Neighbor algorithms and differentiate between them.
-22. How are PCA with a polynomial kernel and a single layer autoencoder related?
+3. How are PCA with a polynomial kernel and a single layer autoencoder related?
-23. Differentiate between Lasso and Ridge regression.
+4. Differentiate between Lasso and Ridge regression.
-24. Explain ICA, CCA, and PCA.
+5. Explain ICA, CCA, and PCA.
-25. State some ways of reducing dimensionality.
+6. State some ways of reducing dimensionality.
-26. How would you get a CCA objective function from PCA?
+7. How would you get a CCA objective function from PCA?

 Model Evaluation and Performance:
 --------------------------------------------------------------------------
-27. Considering that you already have labelled data for your clustering project, what are some of the methods that you can use to evaluate model performance?
+1. Considering that you already have labeled data for your clustering project, what are some of the methods that you can use to evaluate model performance?
-28. What does an ROC curve tell you about a model’s performance?
+2. What does an ROC curve tell you about a model’s performance?
-29. What does a ROC area under the curve as an integral represent?
-30. Could you define the concepts of overfitting and underfitting in machine learning, and explain their relevance in model development?
+3. Could you define the concepts of overfitting and underfitting in machine learning, and explain their relevance in model development?

 Deep Learning and Neural Networks:
 --------------------------------------------------------------------------
-31. Could you discuss the key assumptions that govern linear regression models and explain the significance of taking these assumptions into account when interpreting statistical results?
-32. Could you elaborate on what an attention model entails?
+1. Can you elaborate on what an attention model entails?
-33. Can you differentiate between batch normalisation and instance normalisation and their respective uses?
+2. Can you differentiate between batch normalization and instance normalization and their respective uses?
-34. Can you walk me through the functioning of a 1D CNN?
+3. Can you walk me through the functioning of a 1D CNN?
-35. How do you perceive the role of DMatrix in XGBoost, and how does it differ from other gradient boosting data structures?
-36. Can you describe the difference in application between RNNs and LSTMs?
+4. Can you describe the difference in application between RNNs and LSTMs?

 Miscellaneous:
 --------------------------------------------------------------------------
-37. Design an Email Spam Filter.
+1. Design an Email Spam Filter.
-38. What steps would you take to ensure a scalable, efficient architecture for Bing's image search system?
+2. What steps would you take to ensure a scalable, efficient architecture for Bing’s image search system?
-39. How can you perform a dot product operation on two sparse matrices?
+3. How can you perform a dot product operation on two sparse matrices?
-40. Walk me through a Monte Carlo simulation to estimate Pi.
+4. Walk me through a Monte Carlo simulation to estimate Pi.

 **************************************************************************
 Interview Experience (Scrapped from the Internet)